Skip to product information

 Work summary

 This incense container is based on the image of someone grinding tea leaves in a stone mill.
-The figure on top is the lid, while the mill and base are the body, and when the two are combined they form a complete sculpture.
-With the light and subtle design and soft glaze tones that are unique to Onishi Rakusai, the act of grinding tea leaves, which can be said to be the origin of the tea ceremony, is elevated to an objet d'art filled with warmth.
+The figure on top is the lid, while the mill and base are the body, and when the two are joined together they form a complete sculpture.
+With the light and delicate design and soft glaze that are unique to Onishi Rakusai, the act of grinding tea leaves, which can be said to be the origin of the tea ceremony, is elevated into an object filled with warmth.

 1. Design: Reflecting the "original landscape of tea"

-Figures <br data-start="235" data-end="238">The monk (or maid) bent over and turning the millstone is realistically depicted, while the face and hands are delineated with minimal brushstrokes, encouraging the viewer's imagination.
+Figures <br data-start="235" data-end="238">The monk (or maid) bending over to turn the millstone is realistically depicted, while the face and hands are depicted with minimal brushstrokes, inviting the viewer's imagination.

-The mortar and base board <br data-start="316" data-end="319">The mortar is cylindrical and the base board is boat-shaped, and when the lid is closed they come together to form what appears to be a small table.
-This is also a symbol of "grinding incense = releasing the fragrance," and overlaps the action of grinding tea with the gesture of burning incense.
+The mortar and base plate are cylindrical and the base plate is boat-shaped, and when the lid is closed they come together to form what appears to be a small table.
+This is also a symbol of "grinding incense = releasing the fragrance," and it overlaps the action of grinding tea with the act of burning incense.

-Appearance <br data-start="426" data-end="429">The stable silhouette with the entire piece positioned low gives it a sense of calm when placed on a tokonoma or side alcove.
+Appearance <br data-start="426" data-end="429">The low, stable silhouette gives the table a sense of calm when placed on a tokonoma alcove or side alcove.

 2. Glaze and coloring: the contrast between soft white and iron spots

-Figure section <br data-start="520" data-end="523">This piece is covered in a milky white glaze mainly made of feldspar, and given a pale blue hue by reduction firing.
-Iron flecks that appear here and there create a look that is reminiscent of the antique color of a white robe.
+Figure section <br data-start="520" data-end="523">This piece is covered in a milky white glaze made mainly from feldspar, and given a pale blue hue by reduction firing.
+Iron flecks that appear here and there create a look reminiscent of the aged color of a white robe.

-Mortar and base board <br data-start="604" data-end="607">A thin layer of brown iron glaze is applied to express the texture of wood and its age.
+Mortar and base board <br data-start="604" data-end="607">A thin layer of brown iron glaze is applied to express the texture and age of the wood.
 The slight sheen is reminiscent of damp ash, visually reinforcing its function as an incense holder.

 3. Technique: A harmony of hand-twisting and low-temperature overglaze painting

-Hand-formed as a single piece <br data-start="720" data-end="723">The figure and mortar are molded into one piece from a lump of rough clay, and after drying, they are cut into saw-like pieces to create the lid, using the "waridashi" technique.
+Hand-formed as a single piece <br data-start="720" data-end="723">The figure and mortar are formed as a single piece from a lump of rough clay, and after drying, they are cut into saw-like pieces to create the lid, using the "waridashi" technique.

-Brushing on white makeup <br data-start="794" data-end="797">The white mud applied to the surface of the base shrinks in places during firing, creating the texture of antique pottery.
+White coating <br data-start="794" data-end="797">The white clay applied to the surface of the base shrinks in places during firing, creating the texture of antique pottery.

-Low-temperature overglaze <br data-start="859" data-end="862">Iron glaze is applied in dots to the hair and eyes and then cured at 750-800°C, giving the piece a gentle luster that is less likely to peel off.
+Low-temperature overglaze <br data-start="859" data-end="862">Iron glaze is applied to the hair and eyes and set at 750-800°C, giving the piece a gentle luster that is resistant to peeling.

-Early Spring to the New Tea Harvest <br data-start="970" data-end="973">By featuring the scene of "grinding tea" during the season when the tea leaves sprout, the idea of celebrating the "new aroma" is highlighted.
+Early Spring - New Tea Harvest <br data-start="970" data-end="973">By depicting the scene of "grinding tea" during the season when the tea leaves sprout, the idea of celebrating the "new aroma" stands out.

-Koicha tea ceremony <br data-start="1033" data-end="1036">This goes well with the idea of "kouawasew," which uses finely crushed agarwood and kyara wood instead of matcha, and echoes the action of kneading the tea.
+Koicha tea ceremony <br data-start="1033" data-end="1036">This goes well with the idea of "koawase" (incense blending), which uses finely crushed agarwood and kyara wood instead of matcha, and echoes the act of kneading the tea.

-Conversation seeds <br data-start="1101" data-end="1104">By telling your guests anecdotes such as "before powdered tea was introduced into the tea ceremony, tea was ground in a mortar," you can naturally get the conversation flowing.
+Conversation seeds <br data-start="1101" data-end="1104">By sharing anecdotes with your guests, such as "Before powdered tea was introduced into tea ceremony, it was ground in a mortar," the conversation will naturally flow.

 5. Cultural and symbolic significance

-In the history of the tea ceremony, the act of grinding tea leaves in a stone mill is deeply connected to the medicine stones and training of Zen temples.
-The smell of incense is also a part of the training to harmonize the mind and body.
-This incense container embodies the two "grinding" actions, bringing the symbols of "study" and "purification" to the troupe.
-With soft realism and pale colors, Onishi Rakusai has deliberately transformed the rigorous training into a familiar image, bringing a peaceful atmosphere to the modern tea room.
+In the history of the tea ceremony, the act of grinding tea leaves with a millstone is deeply connected to the medicinal stones and training of Zen temples.
+The incense burning is also a part of the training that harmonizes the mind and body.
+By sculpting the two "grinding" actions, this incense container brings the symbols of "study" and "purification" into the ceremonial ensemble.
+With soft realism and pale colors, Onishi Rakusai has deliberately transformed the rigorous training into an approachable image, bringing a peaceful atmosphere to the modern tea room.

-A monk with iron flecks on his white robes quietly turns the mortar, and the incense container emits a pure fragrance -- the "Tea Grinding Incense Container" by Onishi Rakusai is a rare tool that speaks of tea and fragrance, training and harmony, all at the same time.
-Place it on the floor and it will quietly draw the attention of your guests, and when you inhale the incense, the original landscape of tea from time immemorial will gently emerge.
+A monk with iron flecks on his white robes quietly turns the mortar, and the incense holder emits a pure fragrance -- Onishi Rakusai's "Tea Grinding Incense Holder" is a rare tool that simultaneously speaks of tea and incense, ascetic training and harmony.
+When placed on the floor, it will quietly draw the attention of guests, and when the incense is released, the original landscape of the eternal tea ceremony will softly emerge.

 View full details